 Whilst a diagram usually represents a structure of modeling objects, it can also act as a portal through which you can access related diagrams that provide more detail on an aspect, or alternative views of the structure, or views of other structures.
 Where there are many diagrams (or, indeed, other objects and features) to move on to, the initial diagram can become a home page for a part of the project, or even the entire project.

-Several options for linking to another diagram are provided by the 'Select Type' dialog, which displays when you drag the target diagram from the Project Browser onto the host diagram.
+Several options for linking to another diagram are provided by the 'Select Type' dialog, which displays when you drag the target diagram from the Browser window onto the host diagram.

 Drop Diagram Options

 Select the appropriate option to set up the required type of link to the target diagram, and then click on the.

 This option creates a Diagram Frame element containing an image of the dropped diagram, with the name of the dropped diagram in the frame label.
 Any user looking at the host diagram can double-click on the Diagram Frame and open the target diagram for review and - if they have the access permissions - for edit.